 5. Get smart about your warehouses.

 Meet consumers’ increasing expectations for fast shipping by either choosing quick-picking shippers or opening more warehouses.
 Choose locations that are closest to your most frequent delivery areas.
-More warehouses mean higher inventory and labor costs, but lower shipping expenses and faster delivery.
+More warehouses mean higher inventory and labour costs, but lower shipping expenses and faster delivery.

-6. Choose trusted third-party fulfillment vendors.
+6. Choose trusted third-party fulfilment vendors.

-7. Monitor fulfillment end to end.
+7. Monitor fulfilment end to end.

-8. Measure your fulfillment performance.
+8. Measure your fulfilment performance.

-ChannelAdvisor Optimizes Fulfillment for Fast, Cost-Effective Delivery
+ChannelAdvisor Optimizes Fulfilment for Fast, Cost-Effective Delivery